Stanford Jazz Workshop Leadership

 Ernie has an extensive background in communications development for the both music industry and nonprofit sector.
 He served as longtime Editor-in-Chief of Keyboard Magazine, where he oversaw all aspects of the publication’s production and marketing, including print, social media, and more.
 A Peninsula local, he’s attended many SJF concerts over the years, and was himself a piano student in our Jazz Residency program several years ago.
 With a Master’s Degree in Music from UC Berkeley, years in the classroom as a jazz educator, and a deep love of jazz, Ernie brings a special insight to marketing both the festival and educational programming here at SJW.

 Steven Lugerner first attended the Stanford Jazz Workshop as a student in 2002.
 After graduating from Burlingame High School in 2006, Steven moved to New York City to attended The New School for Jazz and Contemporary Music on scholarship.
 From 2006 through 2013, Steven free-lanced in NYC as a woodwind doubler (Saxophones, Clarinets, Flute, Oboe) and collaborated with the likes of Fred Hersch, Jason Moran, Albert “Tootie” Heath, Myra Melford, John Hollenbeck, Matt Wilson and Jane Ira Bloom.
 Steven has released multiple albums of original music to critical acclaim and has been called “an impeccably trained multi-reedist” by the New York Times.
-In June 2013, Steven moved back to the San Francisco Bay Area to work full-time for the Stanford Jazz Workshop as Faculty Coordinator.
+In June 2013, Steven moved back to the San Francisco Bay Area to work full-time for the Stanford Jazz Workshop as Manger of Education Programs.

 Janel joined Stanford Jazz Workshop in June of 2009.
 She has a background in public relations and a passion for working with organizations supporting the arts.
 Janel worked formerly with Schwartz Communications, Humboldt Artworks, and the YMCA.
 Janel was born and raised in Portola Valley.
 She grew up attending SJW’s summer festivals with her father.